Shrinking targets for the geodesic flow on geometrically finite hyperbolic manifolds: Shrinking target problems

 \section{Shrinking target problems}

 We now use the results on the exponential decay of matrix coefficients to prove an effective mean ergodic theorem and apply it to various shrinking target problems.
-As before, we assume $\Gamma$ is a geometrically finite Zariski dense subgroup of $G=\op{SO}(n,1)^\circ$.
-We assume either $\delta >\max\{\frac{n-1}{2}, n-2\}$ or $\Gamma$ is convex cocompact.
-All functions below are also assumed to be real-valued functions.
+As before, we assume that $\Gamma$ is a geometrically finite, Zariski dense subgroup of $G=\op{SO}(n,1)^\circ$. { For $n\geq 5$, in the case where $\Gamma$ has a cusp and $\delta\leq n-2$, all functions and shrinking targets on $X$ we consider below are assumed to be $M$-invariant so that Theorem \ref{mix} applies to them.
+All functions below are also assumed to be real-valued functions.}